Bloodstained: Ritual of the Night is indeed deserving of the epithet, spiritual successor.

 With reference to these, I’d say Bloodstained: Ritual of the Night fares as follows:

-- I’m just 20 % into the castle, and already I’m flustered over gear!
+- I’m just 20 % into the castle,and already I’m flustered over gear!
 What to use, when to use, how to use!!
-My only regret in this area is that Miriam’s main clothes do not always change with armour swaps.
+My only regret is that Miriam’s main clothes do not always change with armour swaps.
 But I acknowledge that might be asking too much.

 - As mentioned, lots of drinks, power-ups, perhaps even chicken, to find in walls.
 Lots of hidden chambers, special moves for certain weapons too.